Avinash-Raj/RegexTester/README.md

 1. Clone the project.

-2. Create a new virtual environment using `virtualenv_wrapper` tool. `mkvirtualenv tweeter`
+2. Create a new virtual environment using `virtualenv_wrapper` tool. `mkvirtualenv regex`

 3. `cd` intro the project directory, and install dependencies from requirements.txt via `pip install -r requirements.txt`